-The head of a new breakfast television news service has promised to bring a fresh look to screens across Scotland when it launches at first light on Monday morning, while sounding a wake-up call for its competition.
+THE head of a new breakfast television news service has promised to bring a fresh look to screens across Scotland when it launches at first light on Monday morning.

 MacMillan Media, founded by former BBC correspondent, Michael MacMillan, is taking over the contract to provide local news bulletins during GMTV after beating out incumbent, SMG, earlier this year.